Azure/azureml-examples/docs/data/prefix.md

 To create or setup a workspace with the assets used in these examples, run the [setup script](setup.py).

-> If you do not have an Azure ML Workspace, run `python setup.py --subscription-id $SUBSCRIPTIONID` where `$SUBSCRIPTIONID` is your Azure subscription id.
+> If you do not have an Azure ML Workspace, run `python setup.py --subscription-id $SUBSCRIPTIONID`, where `$SUBSCRIPTIONID` is your Azure subscription id.
 A resource group, AML Workspace, and other necessary resources will be created in the subscription.
 >
-> If you have an Azure ML Workspace, run `az ml folder attach -w $ws -g $rg` where `$ws` and `$rg` are the workspace and resource group names or otherwise retrieve the Workspace config file.
-Then, simply run `python setup.py`
+> If you have an Azure ML Workspace, [install the Azure ML CLI](https://docs.microsoft.com/azure/machine-learning/reference-azure-machine-learning-cli) and run `az ml folder attach -w $ws -g $rg`, where `$ws` and `$rg` are the workspace and resource group names.
 >
-> By default, `python setup.py` will **not** provision all the compute needed to run every example in this repository - it will only create basic AML compute targets with auto scaledown and reasonable settings. **Some examples will fail with compute not found**.
+> By default, `python setup.py` will **not** provision all the compute targets needed to run every example in this repository - it will only create standard AML compute targets with auto scaledown and reasonable settings. **Some examples will fail with a "compute target not found" error**.
 To create the AKS and specialty AML compute targets, run `python setup.py --create-aks True --create-V100 True`.
 >
 > Run `python setup.py -h` to see other optional arguments.
-Modify `setup.py` yourself as needed!

 ## Python Notebooks